-- have the best start in the education
+- have the best start in their education.

-- develop communication skills
+- develop communication skills.

-- acquire relevant and purposeful functional skills
+- acquire relevant and purposeful functional skills.

-- acquire a sense of agency and control
+- acquire a sense of agency and control.

-- be socially active, participate in school, local and community life
+- be socially active, participate in school, local and community life.

-- be healthy and wellbeing be well managed
+- Live healthy and active lives

+- have access to well-being activities, strategies, and opportunities.

 - to be safe

-- to succeed and enjoy a quality life
+- to succeed and enjoy a quality life.